Terrell Lewis (American football)

-Early life and high school
+Early life

-Born Terrell Hall, Lewis grew up in Washington, D.C. and attended St. John's College High School.
-As a senior, Lewis recorded 42 tackles, 21 tackles for a loss, and nine sacks he was named the Football Player of the Year for Washington, D.C. by USA Today and Gatorade.
+Born Terrell Hall, Lewis grew up in Washington, D.C., and attended St. John's College High School.
+As a senior, Lewis recorded 42 tackles, 21 tackles for a loss, and nine sacks he was named the Football Player of the Year for Washington, D.C., by USA Today and Gatorade.
 He was also invited to play in the 2016 Under Armour All-America Game.
 Rated a five star recruit by Rivals.com and four stars by ESPN, Scout and 247Sports, as well as a top-ten weak side defensive end by all four, Lewis initially committed to play college football at Ohio State during his junior year.
 He de-committed from Ohio State in the summer going into his senior year, ultimately committing to play at Alabama after considering offers from Maryland, Florida State and Mississippi.

 College career

 As a freshman Lewis played in 11 games for the Crimson Tide, making 11 tackles with one sack.
 He tore a ligament in the first game of his sophomore season against Florida State, causing him to miss the next ten games.
 He returned for the final game of the regular season against Auburn and played in the postseason, making his first career start in the 2018 College Football Playoff National Championship.
 He finished the season with 16 total tackles and a sack.
 Lewis tore his ACL in summer training camp going into his junior season and was forced to use a medical redshirt.

 Lewis entered his redshirt junior season as a starting outside linebacker for Alabama and was named to the Butkus Award watchlist.
-He finished the season with 31 tackles, 11.5 tackles for loss, 6.0 sacks, 16 quarterback hurries, two pass breakups and one fumble recovery and was named second team All-SEC.
-Lewis opted not to play in the Citrus Bowl and decided to enter the 2020 NFL Draft, forgoing his final year of NCAA eligibility.
+He finished the season with 31 tackles, 11.5 tackles for loss, 6.0 sacks, 16 quarterback hurries, two pass breakups and one fumble recovery and was named second team All-Southeastern Conference.
+Lewis opted not to play in the Citrus Bowl and decided to enter the 2020 NFL draft, forgoing his final year of NCAA eligibility.
 Lewis finished his collegiate career with 58 tackles (14.5 for loss), eight sacks, three passes defended and a forced fumble in 26 games played.